 When you’re researching your potential providers, seek out testimonials from satisfied clients.
 Do they publish case studies of how they’ve help similarly sized businesses achieve goals?
 Seek them out on their website, and if they aren’t available, ask for them.
 Some IT providers may have clients who are happy to discuss their successes with interested businesses.

 Find out if the IT support companies hold any third-party accreditations with software providers.
-Holding external qualifications indicates they have specialist staff and expert-level resources to support specific brand name software in addition to regular IT support.
+Holding external qualifications indicates they have specialist staff and expert-level resources to support specific brand name software in addition to regular IT support services.
 While they aren’t necessary, they do show an additional level of dedication to quality of service.

 Your budget will influence your decision-making process.
 Ask for explicit information about which services are included and excluded inside a package price.
 Depending on your needs, an IT support company may be able to tailor their packages or suggest which level of assistance is right for your business.
 Some companies offer annual subscriptions while others offer month-to-month options.